 - The abstract should not exceed one page and should give a brief overview on the research topic you will be presenting at DoKDoK, including a short introduction,

-- All successful papers will be compiled into a booklet and handed out to all visitors of DoKDoK and published on this website,
+- All successful papers will be compiled into a booklet and handed out to all visitors of DoKDoK,

 - Only papers including a PDF file as well as the source document will be accepted.

-The template is available for MS Word as well as for LaTeX and can be downloaded here:
+The template is available for LaTeX as well as for MS Word and can be downloaded here:

 Please use the form below to submit your paper to DoKDoK.
 The scientific committee will judge your submission on the basis of the submitted paper.
 Submissions can only be accepted if they are in the appropriate format - please use the provided templates.
 Moreover, make sure that your paper is free of typos as we will only accept resubmissions in exceptional cases.

 Upon notification of the acceptance of your paper you will be able to register for the attendance to DoKDoK.
 Please note that at least one author of a paper has to register for the conference.
 We are proud and thankful to be supported by a variety of sponsors and institutes, which will carry most of the costs for on-site accommodation and food.